sloria/dotfiles/roles/python/README.md

 python
 ======

-Installs pyenv, pyenv-virtualenv, python2, python3.
+Installs pyenv, pyenv-virtualenv, pipx, python2, python3.
 Also adds a number of helpful aliases and functions for developing in python.

 Use the `mkvenv` script for bootstrapping new virtualenvs.